ptolemybarnes/galactical-relations-koans/README.md

 ### Instructions
 1. Clone the repository.
-2. Run `rake` to work progressively through the problems.
+2. Run `rake galaxy` to work progressively through the problems.
 Alternatively, run a single stage with `rake galaxy:stage`

 ### The Domain
 In the domain we have: planets, moon, a sun, and asteroids.